 Another class of geometries contained in the class of generalized Phan geometries are the geometries opposite one fixed chamber in a spherical building.
-The sphericity of these geometries (in spherical buildings of classical type) has been established by Abels and Abramenko in \cite{abeabr93}, \cite{abramenko96} in order to determine the topological finiteness lengths of certain arithmetic subgroups of affine Kac-Moody groups which are commensurable to the Borel lattice described in \cite{Carbone/Garland:1999}, \cite{Remy:1999}; cf.\ \cite{abels91}, \cite{abramenko96}.
+The sphericity of these geometries (in spherical buildings of classical type) has been established by Abels and Abramenko in \cite{abeabr93}, \cite{abramenko96} in order to determine the topological finiteness length of certain arithmetic subgroups of affine Kac--Moody groups which are commensurable to the Borel lattice described in \cite{Carbone/Garland:1999}, \cite{Remy:1999}; cf.\ \cite{abels91}, \cite{abramenko96}.